-I’m going to discuss the concept of assignment of benefit and how important it is in the long-term care world.
+I’m going to discuss the concept of assignment of benefit and how important it is in the long-term care (LTC) world.
 It’s important for a couple of reasons.
 Number one, when an individual needs care and they have a policy, if the provider, meaning the registry or agency does not take an assignment, that means the individual has to start paying out of pocket until the insurance company begins to reimburse.
 People can’t afford to do that so they’d be stuck having to find money in order to get their care commenced.

-With the assignment, the registries and agencies I’ve represented, we’ve been able to take assignments in many cases where there was a short pay or some controversy over invoices and we were able to collect hundreds of thousands, really in excess of millions of dollars in receivables that the agencies and registries had written off as uncollectable.
+With the registries and agencies I’ve represented, we’ve been able to utilize the assignments where there was a short pay or some controversy over invoicing and we recovered in excess of 1 million dollars in receivables that our clients had written off as uncollected.
 It was because of the strength of the assignment that we were able to go in and force these companies to pay what was due and owing.
-And the collection rate was very high.
-Collection rate was high and the fee exposure to the registry and agencies has been very low so it’s been a very positive outcome.
+Notably, because of the attorney fee provision in the Florida, the rate of recovery net of fees and costs was in excess of 90%.